simonmichael/hledger_site/Home.md

 ### Editing help

+Content is hosted here for quicker editing.
 Please edit, improve and use the wiki freely.

 - [Github wikis help](https://help.github.com/categories/wiki)
 - edit by web, or by git clone/local edit/git push (editing requires a github account)